Is your SEO strategy primed for success in 2023 and beyond?

 6. Don’t underestimate good visuals

-Visuals don’t just catch the reader’s eye — they help bring your content to life.
-Our experts recommend using at least two images per blog post, whether that means photographs, well-designed infographics, or something else.
+Our in-house experts recommend using at least two images per blog post, whether that means photographs, well-designed graphics, or something else.

 By now, you probably know what’s coming next: optimizing!

 This is what will show up if someone has images disabled on their device, or potentially if they hover their mouse over the image.
-Data also shows that images with descriptive captions perform even better.
+Data also shows that images with descriptive captions perform better.

 7. Monitor your reviews

 Negative reviews should be publicly addressed, if possible, as long as the comment seems authentic and not like spam (you should be able to tell the difference).

 - Offering a refund